mikesheridan/simple-responsive-design/README.md

-## Simple UI Test Site - Channel Islands Surf Mock Site - Mike Sheridan
+## Simple UI Test Site - CI Surf Mock Site - Mike Sheridan

 This is a a simple, generic brochure style site mockup of a surf site.
 The purpose is to exhibit general design and responsive layout.